siteorigin/so-widgets-bundle/readme.txt

 The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colors, and 1500+ icons.

 Widgets are great, no matter where you're using them.
-In [Page Builder](https://siteorigin.com/page-builder/), in the Block Editor using the SiteOrigin Layout or Widget Block or in your theme's widget areas.
+In [Page Builder](https://siteorigin.com/page-builder/), in the Block Editor using the SiteOrigin Layout Block or SiteOrigin Widget Block or in your theme's widget areas.
 The Widgets Bundle is even compatible with other popular page-building plugins.

 [vimeo https://vimeo.com/102103379]